charmbracelet/mods/README.md

 Mods can quickly give you a first draft for new documentation.

-`mods "write a new section to this readme for a feature that sends you a free rabbit if you hit 'r'" | glow`
+`mods "write a new section to this readme for a feature that sends you a free rabbit if you hit r" | glow`

 <p><img src="https://github.com/charmbracelet/mods/assets/25087/c653187b-a071-4599-82d1-f7023f954b15" width="900" alt="a GIF of mods contributing to a product README"></p>